wborgeaud/blog/content/posts/ecfft.md

 Therefore, the actual algorithms can easily be implemeneted in fast languages like C++ or Rust, without having to implement all the elliptic curve and isogenies machinery in these languages.

-If I find the time, I'll try doing exactly that in Rust.

 [^1]: See section 4.2 of the paper for a more careful choice of the coset.
 A random one is fine with our parameters.